Creamy Vegetable Tomato Soup

 - Preheat the oven to 400F.
 Rinse the chickpeas and place on a pan with a silicone mat.
 Roast the chickpeas for about 20 minutes and then stir them in the oven.
 Cook for another 10-20 minutes, or until desired texture.

 - Add 1-2 Tablespoons of water to a large pot.
-Add the tomatoes and cook on medium heat until they start to cook down.
-Transfer the tomatoes to the blender, and 1-2 cups of water.
+Add the tomatoes and cook on medium heat until the tomatoes start to cook down.
+Transfer the tomatoes to a blender with the tomato paste, cashews, and 3-4 cups of water (adjust the water to desired consistency).
 Blend until smooth.

 - Rinse the pot, if needed.
 Add 1-2 Tablespoons of water to the pot.
 Add the garlic and onion, sauté until the onions start to become translucent.
 Add in the zucchini and bell pepper.
-Continue to cook until the veggies start to soften.
+Continue to cook until the veggies start to soften (*If using garlic powder instead of garlic, add it here).
 Pour in the tomato soup.
+Add in additional1-2 cup(s) of water, as desired to reach preferred consistency (1'd suggest to not use more than a total of 5 cups of water for the full recipe).

 - Stir in the black pepper, lemon juice, dried basil, and cayenne.
-(If using garlic powder, add it here).
-Simmer on medium-low heat for about 10 minutes, stirring every few minutes.
+Bring the soup to a boil and then simmer on low heat for about 15 minutes, stirring every few minutes.
+Add in the chopped kale and allow to wilt down.

-- Divid the soup among 3-4 bowls.
-Drizzle on some of the cashew cream and top with the roasted chickpeas.
+- Divide the soup among 4 bowls and top with the roasted chickpeas.
 Add additional pepper and some fresh parsley, if desired.
 Enjoy!

-- If you can't get your hands on fresh tomatoes, feel free to use 2- 14.5 oz BPA-free cans of tomatoes.
-Don't drain off the liquid.
-It's likely you won't need to add any additional water to the blender.
+- *If you can't get your hands on fresh tomatoes, feel free to use 2 (14.5 ounce) BPA-free cans of tomatoes.
+If you keep the liquid, adjust the water in the recipe as desired for the texture and consistency of the soup.